MekAkUActOR/RowHammer/Paper Review/MR__2016__Experiments-and-Root-Cause-Analysis-for-Active-Precharge-Hammering-Fault-in-DDR3-SDRAM-under-3X-nm-Technology.md

 Conclusions are as follows:

 - Row hammer causes bit-flips by accelerating discharging.
-Hammer effect increases with increasing $t_{RP}$.
+Hammer effect increases with increasing $t_{RP}$ (precharge latency parameter).
 - RowHammer fault is primarily caused by the charge recombination (electrons and charges combine to electrical neutrality) of the victim cell with the charges in the channel of the neighborhood cell.
 - Leakage of the victim cell decreases with the increasing of **doping concentration**, geometrical distance between the aggressor and the victim cells.
 Data pattern $P_{0/1}$ is much vulnerable than $P_{1/1}$ ($P_{a/b}$ means the left cell stores value $a$ and the right cell stores the value $b$).